YiYuan0918/Introduction_to_Data_Science_Final_Project/README.md

 ### Stage 2: Classifier Training

-The classifier stage fine-tunes the model for OCR using CTC loss on the Synth90k dataset.
-It loads the MAE pretrained encoder and adds a classification head.
+The classifier stage fine-tunes the model for word-level image classification using CrossEntropyLoss on the Synth90k dataset.
+It loads the MAE pretrained encoder and adds a classification head for 88,172 word classes.

 ```bash
 python train.py --config configs/cls.yaml
 ```

 The trained classifier will be saved to `outputs/classifier`.
 Make sure the `mae_checkpoint_for_init` parameter in your config points to the correct MAE checkpoint path from Stage 1.

+**Note:** With 88,172 classes, the classification head is large (~67M parameters).
+You may need to reduce batch size (to 32 or 16) if you encounter out-of-memory errors.

 ### Resuming Training